🔔 Maximize course ROI by 50-60% 📈 with Raccoon Gang's Instructional Design 👉

 To arrive at an outline, you can either:

-• Put yourself in your client’s shoes and try to guesstimate the easiest way that appeals to them.
-Then map out the main steps you have to take to get to your desired outcome.
+• Put yourself in your client’s shoes and try to guesstimate the easiest path for the student, mapping out the main steps to achieve the desired outcome.

 • An introduction to organic gardening

-• Caring for the growing plants (this follows the next steps of the process that involve harvesting)
+• Caring for the growing plants (including harvesting)

-Once they reach the end of the course, students will learn how to grow plants in their backyard.
+Once the students reach the end of the course, they will learn how to grow plants in their backyard.
 They will have a greater understanding of the theory and concepts backing it, as well as the practical skills and steps needed to grow plants.
 They can easily jump from one section of the course to another if or when they have a specific issue that needs to be addressed.

-Pro tip: The exact nature of the structure will be depending on the course and content itself.
+Pro tip: The exact nature of the structure will depend on the course and content itself.
 The above layout was just an example to demonstrate how you can create a short course.
-For each step in your course, you should also create micro-steps to help you move along at a faster pace.
+For each step in your course, you should also develop micro-steps to help you move along faster.

-This approach does not work so well if your content is more theoretical.
-Teaching how to grow plants, for instance, lends itself to a step by step approach where you take your clients through a set of sequential steps they need to learn.
+This format is ideal for skills that require time to practice and develop.
+However, it’s less effective for theoretical content, where a sequential, step-by-step approach might be more suitable.
+Teaching how to grow plants, for instance, lends itself to a step-by-step approach where you take your clients through a set of sequential steps they need to learn.

 If your course doesn’t fit into either of the above two structures, then it may be classified as a reference course.